What budget categories and subcategories can you include in your budget?

 That’s why it’s important to consider all the money you spend on your transportation costs throughout the year.

 These transportation expenses are important factors to think about as you create your budget:

 - Public transportation fare: If you don’t have a car, you’re not off the hook in this category.
 Paying for public transportation should also be included in the transportation expenses budgeting category.

 - Gas: The cost of filling each of your cars’ tanks with gas is another essential item to consider in your monthly budget.

-- Car maintenance: Although the maintenance on your car probably won’t be a monthly expense, you can predict when you’ll need to handle common tasks, like oil changes and tire rotations.
+- Car maintenance and repairs: Although the maintenance on your car probably won’t be a monthly expense, you can predict when you’ll need to handle common tasks, like oil changes and tire rotations.
 Setting money aside for those expenses will ensure you have the money on hand when the work needs to be done.
 It’s also a good idea to keep car repairs in mind as a potential category during the year.

 - Registration and licensing fees.
 Another regular expense that comes along with vehicle ownership are the fees you pay for your driver’s license and car registration.
 While these fees are typically annual payments, setting aside money each month will help you have the money ready when the due date arrives.

 - Taxi/Rideshare: If you regularly use a taxi or rideshare service or if you occasionally need one for a night on the town, don’t forget to include this subcategory.

 - Parking fees: Whether you pay to park at work or at home, any fees that are paid that relate to parking your car should be included in your monthly expense list.

 - Toll payments: Another factor to consider in the transportation category, regular toll payments should always be into your budget.